7 Tips to Help You Stay Out of Fear Mode

-The latest pandemic to hit the planet is the Coronavirus (COVID-19).
+The latest pandemic to hit the planet is COVID-19.
 Being adequately informed is wise.
 We need to listen to experts and take reasonable precautions.
 The long-term impact on health is yet to be determined, and the financial burden will be massive.
-We also need to be mindful of the emotional toll.
+We also need to be mindful of the emotional toll of the Coronavirus.

 Consciously or subconsciously (or both), everybody is feeling unsettled.
 Some people are downright terrified.
 This virus is concerning, but so are the adverse effects – the emotional toll on our families, communities, and the world.
 Fear has lasting implications on us emotionally, mentally, and physically.